mohammadhy/devops-2025/ansible/README.md

 ```
 ### Other Services
 ```
-lvm (Detect All 80% Usage Disk And Resize It) rsyslog zabbix-agent (Install Zabbix Agent By Service Discovery) nexus (Local Registery)
+lvm (Detect All 80% Usage Disk And Resize It Only Works When The Vg And Lv Seprate by _ Not -) rsyslog zabbix-agent (Install Zabbix Agent By Service Discovery) nexus (Local Registery)